Table of Contents

 Your heart beats 100,000 times every day!
 Pumping blood and nutrients through the blood vessels to every organ in the body.
 When you realize that heart disease is the biggest killer in men and women you can appreciate why it is important to look after your heart!
 It is thought that 90% of heart attacks and strokes are completely preventable with the right care and attention to your health.
-In this article we look at what a cardiologist does and the top 10 reasons you should visit a cardiologist.
+In this article we look at what a cardiologist does and the top 10 reasons you should visit a cardiologist in Singapore.

 What is a cardiologist?

 A cardiologist is a doctor who specializes in the management and prevention of diseases of the heart and the blood vessels.
 They are also experts at evaluating symptoms that could be caused by the heart, for example chest pain, palpitations and shortness of breath

 What does a cardiologist do?

 A cardiologist will discuss your symptoms or problems then arrange some tests to evaluate the heart like ECG, echocardiography, blood and stress tests.
 Once they have all the information, they will give you a diagnosis and recommend treatment, if necessary.
 Sometimes treatment will be medication, and other times it might be invasive like stenting of the arteries or pacemaker implantation or they may sometimes recommend treatment by a surgeon.